EnvisionMindCa/OS-Agent/README.md

 ```

 Uploads sent to the bot are stored in `/data` inside the user's VM.
 Audio files
-are transcribed locally, the transcript is uploaded alongside the original file
+are transcribed locally and the transcript is uploaded alongside the original
-and the LLM receives a notification for each upload.
+file.
+No notification is sent to the LLM for these uploads.
 Use `!exec <command>` to
 run shell commands manually.
 Administrators can stop the bot with `!shutdown`.

 ### WebSocket Server